 Louisiana Pest Control Services, Inc. opened for business in 1974 as LAPESTCO by Kenneth Gremillion.
 Kenneth earned a PHD from LSU in biological sciences and was a entomology instructor for 6 years.
 Ken started the business part time and built the business one customer at a time, eventually leaving the classroom to go into business full time.
 His son Bart Gremillion grew up working in the business and became manager in 1995 after attending Southeastern Louisiana University.
 Bart and his wife Rena are the current owners of the business.

-The company serves Baton Rouge and surrounding parishes.
+The company serves Baton Rouge, Livingston, and surrounding parishes.
 A wide variety of services are offered including monthly or quarterly pest control service, a full line of termite services, mosquito mist systems, horticultural services and industrial fumigation.

 Keep all dirt 2 to 3 inches below the first brick - It Is Important that we are able to see 2 to 3 inches of the concrete foundation around the exterior of the entire home to visually inspect the slab properly for termites.
 For best results do not place dirt or landscaping within 6 inches of the exterior foundatlon so the chemical barrier is not broken or disturbed keeping termites from finding a pathway to your home or office.